-UNESCO declares Hebron shrine as Palestinian, angering Israel
+UNESCO declares Hebron shrine Palestinian, Israel pulls U.N. funding

 The religious significance of the city has made it a focal point for settlers, who are determined to expand the Jewish presence there.
 Living in the heart of the city, they require intense security, with some 800 Israeli troops protecting them.

-Netanyahu added: "Only where Israel is present, like in Hebron, is freedom of worship assured for everybody.
-Throughout the Middle East, mosques, churches and synagogues are being blown up -- places where Israel is not present."

-Internal Security Minister Gilad Erdan, a member of Netanyahu's inner circle of ministers, tweeted: "UNESCO will continue to adopt delusional decisions but history cannot be erased ... we must continue to manifest our right by building immediately in the Cave of the Patriarchs."
+Even before Netanyahu's budget announcement, Internal Security Minister Gilad Erdan signaled Israel would seek to further make its mark at the Hebron shrine, tweeting: "UNESCO will continue to adopt delusional decisions but history cannot be erased ... we must continue to manifest our right by building immediately in the Cave of the Patriarchs."

-Education Minister Naftali Bennett said: "The Jewish connection to Hebron goes back thousands of years (and) Hebron (is) the birthplace of King David's kingdom."

-(Additional reporting by Ali Sawafta in Ramallah and Nidal al-Mughrabi in Gaza; Editing by Robin Pomeroy)
+Additional reporting by Ali Sawafta in Ramallah and Nidal al-Mughrabi in Gaza; Editing by Robin Pomeroy